 We married in 2007 and moved to Birmingham, AL, where we lived for two years.
 We moved back to Mississippi in 2009 and welcomed our first child, Kylee in 2010.
 Our son, Barrett, was born in 2012 and in 2013 we moved to Atlanta.
 During the two years we lived in Atlanta we attended FBC Alpharetta where I worked as the Assistant Preschool Director.

 We left Atlanta in 2015 to move to Bloomington, IL, where we lived for 3 years and welcomed our third child, Marion Ruth in 2017.

 In 2018 we moved to Jacksonville and shortly after we joined FCBC.
 I quickly jumped into the children’s ministry to help where I was needed and now you see me every Sunday and Wednesday checking your children in for their classes.

-I feel very honored and am excited about being part of the Transition Team.
+I feel very honored and am excited about being part of the Pastor Search Team.